 - You can score marks through diagrams, circuits, flowcharts and numerical.

 - Even the theory part is scoring in this subject provided you write well and correctly.

 - About 50% of the questions asked in the IAS exam are repeated.
 The questions are also direct and straight-forward.
 With good practice and conceptual clarity, you should be able to score decent marks.
 So, the questions are predictable and the difficulty level is never very high.

 - You can also write the engineering services (IES) exam with this optional.
 You can make a comparison of the Indian Engineering Services and the Indian Civil Services examinations to find out if you are eligible for both.

-- In the worst case scenario, you have a back-up plan with this optional.
+- In the worst-case scenario, you have a back-up plan with this optional.
 You can, as mentioned above, take the IES exam.
-You can also write the other exams related to engineering.
+You can also write other exams related to engineering.

 Electrical Engineering Optional Disadvantages

 - The subject itself is tough and requires a lot of effort out of students.
-A lot of practice is needed, particularly in the numericals.
+A lot of practice is needed, particularly in the numerical.

 - The syllabus for electrical engineering is vast.

-- The overlap with the general studies papers are nil.
+- The overlap with the general studies papers is nil.

 - Unless you are well-versed with your university subjects and have lost completely out of touch with the subjects, it is better to stay clear of this optional and go for a subject with significant GS overlap.

 Let us take a look at the syllabus for electrical engineering for the UPSC mains exam.

 There are two optional papers in the UPSC exam pattern.
 Both the papers are for a total of 250 marks making the total optional marks to 500.